 Mercy Multiplied of Canada

-Mercy Ministries of Canada is a non-profit residential home for young women, ages 19-28, from diverse socio-economic situations, struggling with life-controlling issues such as drug & alcohol abuse, physical & sexual abuse, human trafficking, eating disorders, self-harm, depression, and unplanned pregnancy.
-I volunteer and advocate for Mercy Ministries of Canada now, but I worked there for a few years, too, and was part of the inaugural staff.
+Mercy Multiplied of Canada is a non-profit residential home for young women, ages 19-28, from diverse socio-economic situations, struggling with life-controlling issues such as drug & alcohol abuse, physical & sexual abuse, human trafficking, eating disorders, self-harm, depression, and unplanned pregnancy.
+I volunteer and advocate for Mercy Ministries of Canada now, but a while ago I worked there for a few years and I was part of the inaugural staff.
 You can read my posts about Mercy here.
 My personal favourite: I believe in miracles.